R2 Certified Companies: How to Identify and Work with Responsible Recyclers

 Is R2 the same as ISO certification?

-No. R2 is a specialized electronics recycling standard.
-However, it uses management system principles similar to ISO frameworks.
+No. R2 is specific to electronics recycling and ITAD operations.
+However, it incorporates management system principles similar to ISO-based frameworks.

 Let’s build a compliant, defensible, and market-credible recycling program.